marc-at-brightnight/timediff/README.md

 Type: boolean

 If `true` result can contain fields that are `0`, if `false` they are removed.

-##### options.callback

-Type: `function`

-Function that is called with the result of index as the first parameter. index returns the return value of this callback.

 ## Licence
 MIT copyright [Marco Taubmann]